AdrianKriger/geo3D_wrkshp/workshop/before/what.md

 The Jupyter environment allows for extensive customisation and deep analysis through *spatial data science* {cite}`Gran2021`. [*geo3D*](https://github.com/AdrianKriger/geo3D/tree/main) estimates population and calculates Building Volume Per Capita (BVPC).

 While estimating population is well-known; BVPC is a fairly recent evaluation.
-BVPC attempts to integrate with several SDG’s most notably SGD11: developing sustainable cities and communities.
+BVPC builds on the work of and attempts to integrate with several Sustainable Development Goals (most notably: SDG 11: Developing sustainable cities and communities) {cite}`Reddy2015,UN2012b`.
 BVPC represents the cubic meter of building per person.
 The value quantifies the amount of living space each person has in their home.
 BVPC can be used to evaluate overcrowding, and as a proxy for economic and housing inequality {cite}`ghosh2020`.

 #### Interactive visualisation

 Further; *geo3D* can produce a pseudo-3D HTML-based visualisation serves to facilitate engagement and understanding at a neighbourhood level.

+**To navigate on a laptop without a mouse**:

+- `trackpad left-click drag-left` and `-right`;
+- `Ctrl left-click drag-up`, `-down`, `-left` and `-right` to rotate and so-on and
+- `+` next to Backspace zoom-in and `-` next to `+` zoom-out.
+%<iframe src="_static/interactiveOnly.html" style="width=400 height=250 border: none;"></iframe>

+%```{raw} html
+%<iframe src="_static/interactiveOnly.html" style="width: 300; height: 200; border: none;"></iframe>
+%```
+%```{raw} html
+%:file: _static/interactiveOnly.html
+%```
+%```{raw} html
+%<iframe src="_static/interactiveOnly.html" width="400" height="200"></iframe>

+<iframe src="../_static/interactiveOnly.html" width="800" height="350" frameborder="0"></iframe>

-The `iframe` below illustrates building stock differentiated by colour.
+The `iframe` above illustrates building stock differentiated by colour.
 A school, housing, retail, healthcare and community focused facilities are easily identified while the tooltips highlight the underlying data.
-Additional features unique to an aoi can also be included.
+Additional features unique to any area can also be included.
 Here farmland, streams, recreational spaces and bus rapid transit routes have been added *- you are thus limited only through data and your imagination*.

-%**To navigate on a laptop without a mouse**:
-%
-%- `trackpad left-click drag-left` and `-right`;
-%- `Ctrl left-click drag-up`, `-down`, `-left` and `-right` to rotate and so-on and
-%- `+` next to Backspace zoom-in and `-` next to `+` zoom-out.
-%
-%<iframe src="_static//interactiveOnly.html" style="width=400 height=250 border: none;"></iframe>
-%
-%```{iframe} _static/interactiveOnly.html
-%:width: 400
-%:height: 250
-%:frameborder: 0
-%```
-%
-%The visualisation above employs the default [Carto Dark Matter](https://github.com/CartoDB/basemap-styles) basemap.
-[Pydeck](https://deckgl.readthedocs.io/en/latest/index.html) supports a number of [map_styles](https://deckgl.readthedocs.io/en/latest/deck.html) including the extensive [mapbox gallery](https://www.mapbox.com/gallery/) and [Maptiler](https://www.maptiler.com/) urls (e.g.: `https://api.maptiler.com/maps/{style}/style.json?key={your API key}`).

 %<figure><center>
 %  <img src="{{site.baseurl | prepend: site.url}}/img/objects_horizontal_view_solid_tuDelft.png" alt="alt text" width="650" height="350">